voellinger/verified-certifying-distributed-algorithms/README.md

 For further informations check out the [Wikipedia-page](https://en.wikipedia.org/wiki/Certifying_algorithm) with its listed references from Mehlhorn, Rizkallah and others.

-We adapt Rizkallahs method to certifying distributed algorithms and build a collection of verified certifiying distributed algorithms.
+We adapt Rizkallahs method to certifying distributed algorithms (CDA) and build a collection of verified certifiying distributed algorithms.
 We use the proof assistant Coq for program verification as well as for theorem proving, and use Coq's program extraction.